Explore our history..

 Take a fascinating self-guided walking tour along the Indigenous Cutural Walk at Bass Point or explore the many heritage sites on the self guided walks at Albion Park and Shellharbour Village - you'll be amazed at what you discover.

-You can also visit the Tongarra Museum at Albion Park to see amazing artifacts and learn some surprising snippets about early Shellharbour.
+You can also visit the Shellharbour City Museum in the Shellharbour City Centre to see amazing artifacts and learn some surprising snippets about early Shellharbour.

 The Shellharbour Visitors Centre stocks historical publications that are available to purchase including Land Between Two Rivers, 150 Years of Shellharbour and Voices of a Lifetime.